FFT Mispricing Scanner

 Why FFT Specifically

-FFT-based pricing is a particular numerical method that uses the characteristic function of the underlying return distribution rather than direct simulation or analytic formulas.
-The advantage is that once the characteristic function is known (Heston, Variance Gamma, Bates, Kou, and Merton all have closed-form characteristic functions), pricing every strike on the chain is a single Fourier transform rather than per-strike integration.
-That is what enables full-chain scanning at millisecond latency.
-The drawback is that calibration to live quotes still requires solving an inverse problem, which is the slow step.
-The FFT step itself is constant-time per chain regardless of how many strikes are listed.
+FFT-based pricing uses the characteristic function of the underlying return distribution rather than direct simulation or analytic per-strike formulas.
+Once the characteristic function is known - Heston, Variance Gamma, Merton, Kou, and Bates all have closed-form characteristic functions - pricing every strike on the chain is a single Carr-Madan Fourier transform rather than strike-by-strike integration.
+That is what enables full-chain scanning at millisecond latency, and the FFT step stays constant-time per chain regardless of how many strikes are listed.
+The two models that don't go through this path are Black-Scholes and SABR: Black-Scholes prices off an interpolated volatility smile, and SABR prices through the Hagan implied-vol approximation into a Black-Scholes price, so neither needs the Fourier machinery.
+The remaining slow step is calibration, which is an inverse problem solved against live quotes, not the pricing itself.

 Liquidity-First Filter Order